 A lien is a financial claim issued by state or federal government against the personal property of an individual who owes back taxes of one kind or another.
 When there is a lien against your personal property, all such property may be subject to seizure and sale by the government to obtain the money owed.
 This can include your home, car, wages, financial assets and any property obtained after the lien is issued.

 Any income a person receives in a given year beyond a few hundred dollars is usually taxable by both state and federal government.
 Depending on the amount of back tax owed and the state in which you live, local government may be more or less aggressive about obtaining money due.
 However, note that an unemployment lien is not the same as a federal tax lien, as it is asserted by local government and no the IRS.

 An unemployment lien may be filed in the county in which a person works or lives or in any county in which property interest is held.
 Before a lien is issued, the liable person must be notified by the entity issuing the lien, usually in the form of a legal notice mailed to that person's place of work or home address.

 It is important to meet a lien obligation as quickly as possible, because failure to do so could result in a loss of personal property.
 Once a lien has been paid in full, the court through which the lien was issued may record the lien as discharged.
 If the lien was reported to the credit bureaus and appears on your credit report, it may affect your ability to obtain a loan or other credit in the future.
-For information about lien procedures in your state, contact your Department of State.
+For information about lien procedures in your state, contact your state department.